For the most up to date unit of study information, please use the Find a Course search.

 HPOL5000 Introduction to Health Policy

-Credit points: 6 Teacher/Coordinator: Dr Anne Marie Thow Session: Semester 1 Classes: Distance Education with compulsory Intensive workshops on Campus.
-2 x 2-day workshops, online lectures and discussions Assessment: 1 x 1500wd written assignment (30%); 1 x 3000wd written assignment (50%); Online learning quiz (5%); online problem based learning exercise (15%) Campus: Camperdown/Darlington Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Teacher/Coordinator: Dr Anne Marie Thow Session: Semester 1 Classes: Block mode with compulsory Intensive workshops on Campus.
+2 x 2-day workshops, online lectures and discussions Assessment: 1 x 1500wd written assignment (30%); 1 x 3000wd written assignment (50%); Online learning quiz (5%); online problem based learning exercise (15%) Mode of delivery: Block mode

-To develop a critical and comparative understanding of the history, theory and practice of health policy.
-To give an overview of the political choices and frameworks - national and global - that shape policymaking.
+This unit aims to develop a critical and comparative understanding of the history, theory and practice of health policy.
+It gives an overview of the political choices and frameworks - national and global - that shape policymaking.

 Buse K, Mays N, Walt G (2012).
 Making health policy.
 Second edition.
 Open University Press: London.
 Other recommended reading materials will be available on the unit's eLearning site